kristenstarr/februaryDO/README.md

 7. Dockerized service, and docker-compose.yml included up for easy local deployment.
 8. Simple custom logger that includes level (trace/info/error/debug)
 9. Documentation on all modules, to be generated using godoc.
-10. Integration tests that utilize test client from provided test harness.
+10. Integration and benchmark tests that utilize test client from provided test harness.

 ## Building and Running